-RD 501 or RE 501 Sectional Anatomy for Radiographers
+RD 451 Sectional Anatomy for Radiographers

 This course is designed to familiarize the student with the various anatomic structures and their locations, as demonstrated by sectional imaging techniques.
 This course will utilize sonography, CT and MRI images to cover the following areas: thorax, abdomen, pelvis and brain.
 Images obtained from clinical practices at Kaiser Medical Centers will be used to enhance the student's learning process.